geopm/geopm/service/README.md

 hardware platform and set hardware control parameters.
 Fine grained permissions management for both measurements (signals) and controls is configurable by system administrators with the `geopmaccess` command line tool.
-The service provides access to many simultaneous reading client sessions, but only one client session is granted write permission at any time.
+The service can support many simultaneous client sessions that make measurements, but only one client session is granted write permission to set hardware control values at any time.
 When a client session is granted write access it will retain that permission until the session ends.
-When the client session ends, all hardware settings that are managed by the GEOPM service are restored to their previous values.
+When the client session ends, all hardware settings that are managed by the GEOPM service are restored to the value they had prior to the client opening a write session.

 The `geopmd` daemon is started by the GEOPM systemd service and uses D-Bus for communication with client processes and for administrator